Jekyll Island Club: Founding

-At the end of the plantation era of Jekyll Island, Newton Finney, suggested to Dubignon, his brother-in-law, that they might acquire the island and then sell it to Northern businessmen as a winter resort.
+At the end of the plantation era of Jekyll Island, Newton Finney, suggested to du Bignon, his brother-in-law, that they might acquire the island and then sell it to Northern businessmen as a winter resort.
 A New York banker helped with the purchase of the entire island.
-By 1885, Dubignon was the sole owner of Jekyll.
+By 1885, du Bignon was the sole owner of Jekyll.

 In 1885, Finney and a New York associate, Oliver K. King, gathered a group of men and petitioned the Glynn county courts, becoming incorporated as the "Jekyl Island Club" on December 9, 1885.
 They agreed to sell 100 shares of the Jekyll Island Club stock to 50 people at $600 a share (about $15,000 in 2017).

 Finney had no difficulty selling the shares.
-Six of the first seven shares went to the men who signed the charter petition: Finney, Dubignon, King, Richard L. Ogden, William B. D'Wolf, and Charles L. Schlatter.
+Six of the first seven shares went to the men who signed the charter petition: Finney, du Bignon, King, Richard L. Ogden, William B. D'Wolf, and Charles L. Schlatter.
 In all, Finney was able to find 53 people to join the club, including such famous names as Henry Hyde, Marshall Field, John Pierpont Morgan, Joseph Pulitzer, and William K. Vanderbilt.

-On February 17, 1886, Finney signed an official agreement with Dubignon, who sold Jekyll Island to Finney's Jekyll Island Club for $125,000.
+On February 17, 1886, Finney signed an official agreement with du Bignon, who sold Jekyll Island to Finney's Jekyll Island Club for $125,000.
 On April 1, 1886, a meeting was held in New York to create the constitution and by-laws, and to nominate officers for the club.
 The first president was Lloyd Aspinwall, vice president was Judge Henry Elias Howland, treasurer was Franklin M. Ketchum, and Richard L. Ogden became secretary.
 These men faced the difficult task of turning the undeveloped property into a social club for the wealthy upper class of America.

 Lloyd Aspinwall served just 5 months as the club president before he died suddenly.
 Henry Howland then took up the position as president of the club.

 Committees were formed to get the club off the ground.
 Charles A. Alexander of Chicago was chosen to design the clubhouse, and Horace William Shaler Cleveland, a famous landscape architect, was chosen to design and lay out the grounds.

 Ground was broken on the clubhouse building in mid-August 1886.
 After some setbacks the clubhouse was completed on November 1.
 The club officially opened its doors when the executive committee arrived for the 1888 season on January 21.

 Several nationally important events took place on Jekyll Island during the Club era, including the first transcontinental telephone call made by Theodore N. Vail, president of AT&T, to Alexander Graham Bell, Thomas A. Watson and President Woodrow Wilson in 1915; and the development of the Aldrich–Vreeland Act for the National Monetary Commission in 1908.